 “That’s because it is.
 If it weren’t perpetually about to rain, I wouldn’t drive all the way up here.
 Look at the way the shadows of the clouds are moving across these slopes.
 Don’t you think that’s great?
 We don’t get that down south.”
 He frowned and seemed to be irritated at something.
 “At least, we get something like it, but no-one ever sees it unless they’re high up, in a tall office building or block of flats.
 Those places are getting impossible.
 Take the Canada Tower in London, for example.
 Secured and watched as if the Queen herself lived there.”

 “Well, I expect they’re worried about getting blown up or something.
 It’s only going to be a matter of time before someone attacks one of those places.
 Too visible, you see.
 All those people in there earning all that money.
 Wouldn’t mind a bit myself.”
 I pondered for a moment.
 “Still, they’re guarded that well, aren’t they?”

 “Too right they are,” the stranger replied.”
-I remember when I was a kid, and we used to go out to play when we were visiting family in East London.
-There was a big residential tower block there and it was wide open; you could’ve just stepped into the lift and gone right up to the roof then.
-If you’d had the guts.
+I remember when I was a kid, and we used to go out to play when we were visiting family.
+There was a big residential tower block there and it was wide open; you could’ve just stepped into the lift and gone right up to the roof, if you’d had the guts.
 I never did, of course.
 But not any more.
-I was in west London a few weeks ago, and they’ve even got security guards in little windowed booths now.
+I was in west London a few weeks ago, and they’ve got security guards in little windowed sheds now.
 For a block of council flats!”
 He shook his head in disbelief.